jacobrdavis/microSWIFT_io/README.md

 # microSWIFT_io
-Offload, input, output and analysis scripts, forked from `edwinrainville/microSWIFT-io`.
+Python modules for microSWIFT onboard and telemetry input/output.
+Forked from `edwinrainville/microSWIFT-io`.

 See `examples/` for usage.

 ## Structure: